In this article, we’re reviewing all iPhones in order from oldest to newest.

-The LCD displays had identical sizes and resolutions to iPhone 6s and 6s Plus, but with an improved screen-to-body ratio and a better color gamut and increased brightness.
+The LCD displays had identical sizes and resolutions to iPhone 6s and 6s Plus, but with an improved screen-to-body ratio and a better color gamut, and increased brightness.

 For processing data, it used the Apple A10 Fusion 64-bit system-on-chip, which consists of two low-power cores and two high-power cores (only two cores are used at any point in time).
-Base models started at 32 GB of storage and gone up to 256 GB.
+Base models started at 32 GB of storage and went up to 256 GB.

 The device was launched with the iOS 10.0.1 operating system.